Le4kno3/Bug-Bounty/yugen-contracts/test/Notes.md

     - depositFor() using owners address
     - Audit all the the public non `onlyOwner` functions
   - done: FYGN (reward token) [ERC20]
-  - FarmWrapper (wrapper for Farm contract) [Farm]
+  - done: FarmWrapper (wrapper for Farm contract) [Farm]
+    - Check for all transfers made to `FramWrapper`.
+    - If we can manually transfer the tokens.
+    - Calls which transfer tokens to `FramWrapper` contract
+  - done: UniversalOneSidedFarm
+    - `deposit()`
+      - The lpsReceived is used to calculate the actual amount to be deposited in LP pool by the `universalOneSidedFarm` contract.
-  - RewardManager
+  - done: RewardManager
+    - ALL FUNCTION ARE EITHER "onlyOwner" OR "view"
-  - RewardManagerFactory
+  - done: RewardManagerFactory
+    - To create new RewardManager
+    - Reviewed all non-onlyOwner and non-view functions, all good.
-  - FirstBuy
+  - done: FirstBuy
+    - This contracts creates a new uniswap factory contract, means this will be the few contracts that are like initializers for the service.
+    - It acts as an interface to uniswap router contract.
+    - Exchange and liquidity attacks for price manipulation.
+But note that all these are only owners called.
-  - WithdrawFeeFarm
+  - done: WithdrawFeeFarm [MasterChef]
+    - When is the reward (cnt token) minted?
+      - d
+  - done: LiquidityMigratorV1
+    - I am not able to find any standard contract, so taking this as the standard contracts for future reviews.
+  - SingleSidedLiquidityV2
+    - check if this is a standard contract.
+  - UniversalConverterHelper
+  - UniversalConverter
+  - DystConverter
+  - Converter
+  - FTMWrapper
+  - FYGNClaimableBurner
   - SushiSwapFarmsStrategy
   - QuickSwapFarmsStrategy
-  - FYGNClaimableBurner
-  - LiquidityMigratorV1
   - EthalendVaultsQuickSwapStrategy
   - QuickSwapFarmsStrategyDual
   - TarotSupplyVaultStrategy